blacklightpy/vaultofknowledge/07. Miscellaneous/Religions/Hinduism/Hindu Denominations.md

-Denominations are also called Sampradayas.
+Denominations are also called Sampradaayas.
 (I guess Darshanas should be moved to a separate note.)

+I noticed that a common theme is that the substratum of reality is a consciousness that is Transcendent and Immanent, and also All-pervading.
 # Based on Schools of thought
 Schools of thought are also called Darshanas.